olekuz/tyk-docs/tyk-docs/content/troubleshooting/tyk-gateway/profiling.md

     * threadcreate - stack traces that led to the creation of new OS threads
     * block        - stack traces that led to blocking on synchronization primitives
     * mutex        - stack traces of holders of contended mutexes

+You can also set the `enable_http_profiler` option to `true` in the Tyk Gateway config file to enable this functionality.